shashwat2707/APB-Verification/README.md

 # APB-Verification
-verification of APB bus on System Verilog. creating a testbench consisting of modules to check and improve the functional coverage. these are the modules made to create a testbench specifically for the verification of APB bus. this software used here is Questasim version 10.02.
+verification of APB bus on System Verilog. created a testbench consisting of modules to check and improve the functional coverage. these are the modules made to create a enviroment to check the functionality and verification of APB bus. this software used here is Questasim version 10.02.